sloosch/purescript-incremental/README.md

 bower install purescript-incremental
 ````

-## Usage
-do not forget to install incremental-dom via npm before trying to compile your project
+Do not forget to install incremental-dom via npm before trying to compile your project
 ````
 npm install incremental-dom
 ````